magno2025/GlobalChangeFluctuations_2024/README.md

 ## Description
 Repository containing data and analysis for the study:
-"How Ecological Moderators Shape Biological Responses to Multiple Global Stressors Under Environmental Fluctuations"
+Environmental Fluctuations as Hidden Drivers of Biological Responses to Global Change: Moving Beyond Averages

 ## Structure
 - `data/`: Raw CSV files and metadata